gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "Woo hoo!"
 Gumption shouted as Mama Roo tried to drag him away.
 "You show 'em, mayor!"
 But even as he said it
-the other bots flung canisters of dizzysmoke at the villagers.
+the other bots flung canisters of dizzysmoke at the townspeople.
 One hit an ox square in the chest, knocking him off his feet.
 Dark smoke spewed into the air.

 Suddenly Sindy screamed.
 Maddy whirled around.
-Two bots had circled around the village and come in behind them!
+Two bots had circled around town and come in behind them!
 "Get away!" the younger roo shrieked as the nearest one reached for her.

 "Duck!"
 Mayor Lupus shouted.